quantify-os/quantify-core/README.md

 Quantify currently consists of [quantify-core](https://pypi.org/project/quantify-core/) and [quantify-scheduler](https://pypi.org/project/quantify-scheduler/).

-Take a look at the  [latest documentation for quantify-core](https://quantify-quantify-core.readthedocs-hosted.com/) or use the switch in the bottom at the left panel to read the documentation for older releases.
+Take a look at the [latest documentation for quantify-core](https://quantify-quantify-core.readthedocs-hosted.com/) or use the switch at the bottom of the left panel to read the documentation for older releases.

 Quantify-core is the core module that contains all basic functionality to control experiments.
 This includes: